damianhakert/damianhakert.github.io/source/posts/2017-01-05-prometheus-and-gitlab.html.md

 ---

 _P.S.
 I really love being able to work out in the open like this, publicly sharing our vision long before it's a reality.
 If you love the same, please check out or [jobs page](https://about.gitlab.com/jobs/).
+We're looking for more [Prometheus Engineers](https://about.gitlab.com/jobs/prometheus-engineer/) (and many other positions)!
 Tweet us [@GitLab](https://twitter.com/gitlab), add your questions below, and add suggestions to our [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues)!_